saylesss88/nix-book/src/Understanding_Top-Level_Attributes_5.md

 ## Conclusion

-Understanding the nuances of top-level attributes within NixOS modules, particularly imports, options, and config, is fundamental to structuring and managing your system's configuration effectively.
+Understanding the nuances of top-level attributes within NixOS modules, particularly `imports`, `options`, and `config`, is fundamental to structuring and managing your system's configuration effectively.
 As we've seen, the module system provides a powerful and declarative way to define and evaluate system settings, ultimately contributing to the construction of the `system.build.toplevel` derivation that represents your entire NixOS environment.

-The concepts of option declaration and value assignment, along with the crucial rule of organizing non-option attributes under the config attribute when options is present, provide a clear framework for building modular and maintainable configurations.
+The concepts of option declaration and value assignment, along with the crucial rule of organizing non-option attributes under the `config` attribute when `options` is present, provide a clear framework for building modular and maintainable configurations.

-Now that we have a solid grasp of how NixOS modules are structured and how they contribute to the final system derivation, it's a natural next step to delve into the fundamental building blocks that these modules often manipulate: Nix derivations.
+Now that we have a solid grasp of how NixOS modules are structured and how they contribute to the final system derivation, it's a natural next step to explore the tangible results of these configurations: the software and system components themselves.
+These are built and managed by a core concept in Nix, known as **derivations**.

-In our next post, [Introduction to Nix Derivations](https://saylesss88.github.io/chapter_6.html), we will take a closer look at what Nix derivations are, how they define the process of building software and other artifacts, and how they form the core of Nix's reproducible build system.
-Understanding derivations will provide a deeper appreciation for how Nix manages packages and enables the declarative configurations we've been exploring.
+In the next chapter, [Package Definitions Explained](https://saylesss88.github.io/Package_Definitions_Explained_6.html) we will shift our focus from the abstract configuration to the concrete software packages.
+We will learn how Nix uses _package definitions_ to create _derivations_, which are the actual build plans that produce the software we use on our NixOS systems.
+This will bridge the gap between configuring your system and understanding how the software within it is managed.